Ibrahim El-Salahi: Artistic production

 El-Salahi's work has developed through several phases.
 His first period during the 1950s, 1960s and 1970s is dominated by elementary forms and lines.
 During the next two decades, El-Salahi used more subtle, earthy tones in his color palette.
 In Ibrahim El-Salahi's own words: "I limited my color scheme to sombre tones, using black, white, burnt sienna, and yellow ochre, which resembled the colors of earth and skin color shades of people in our part of the Sudan.
 Technically it added depth to the picture".
 The color selection that El-Salahi chose in this formative period reflected the landscape of Sudan, trying to attempt to connect larger concerns of society, whilst creating a unique Sudanese aesthetic through his work.
+Writing in the Financial Times, critic Jackie Wullschlager said much of El-Salahi's works from this period "are infused with the relentlessly bright Sudanese light, earthy colour and a palpable sense of a parched landscape and dry hot air," noting that works like Vision of the Tomb (1965) typify this style, with "half-perceived shapes and colours emerg[ing]" from the dusky background.
 After this period, his work became meditative, abstract and organic, using new warm, brilliant colors and abstract human and non-human figures, rendered through geometric shapes.
 Much of his work has been characterized by lines, while he mainly uses white and black paint.
 As El-Salahi has summarized, "There is no painting without drawing and there is no shape without line ... in the end all images can be reduced to lines."
 Also, his artworks often include both Islamic calligraphy and African motifs, such as elongated mask shapes.
 Some of his works like "Allah and the Wall of Confrontation" (1968) and "The Last Sound"(1964) show elements characteristic of Islamic art, such as the shape of the crescent moon.
 In the late 1970s and early 1980s, El-Salahi lived in exile in Qatar, where he focused on drawing in black and white.
 Many of his admirers were unaware of his residence in Qatar, and El-Salahi found this distance to be "relieving", as he could use the time to become more experimental.